 Barney Frank, Massachusetts congressman for 32 years, dies at 86

-Barney Frank, an outspoken Democrat who represented Massachusetts in Congress for 32 years, has died, The Associated Press reported, citing his former campaign manager and close friend.
-He was 86 years old.
+Barney Frank, an outspoken Democrat who represented Massachusetts in Congress for 32 years, has died.

 "People should leave their legacies to other people to describe," Frank once said.